Have you dreamed of Scottish islands?

 Order autographed copies of the Scottish Island Novels

-My newest book, released in February 2010, is O'Leary, Kat and Cary Grant, a story about a psychic Burmese cat named O'Leary who leads his newly-adopted human into alternative realities filled with everything from giant rats to vampires to ancient Roman assassins to a two-headed fire-breathing Etruscan monster.
-It is funny, scary and romantic.
+Released February 2010, O'Leary, Kat and Cary Grant is about a psychic Burmese cat named O'Leary who leads his human into alternative realities, filled with everything from giant rats to vampires to ancient Roman assassins to a two-headed fire-breathing Etruscan monster.
+I

-Kat Hennessey, a writer, is the heroine.
-She is looking for the right cat and the right man and finds both, O'Leary, a rescue cat, and Cary Rodrigo Grant, a handsome philosophy professor.
-The three and Cary's fluffy white kitty Blanche move to a Victorian house in Southmeadow, Minnesota, where O'Leary makes an amazing discovery in the basement.
+Writer Kat Hennessey is looking for the right cat and the right man and finds both, O'Leary, a rescue cat, and Cary Rodrigo Grant, a handsome philosophy professor.
+The three and Cary's fluffy white kitty Blanche move to a Victorian house in Southmeadow, Minnesota, where O'Leary makes an amazing discovery in the basement . . . a crack in the wall that opens up into strange and scary places.
+And Kat won't let him explore them alone.

 MacDougall, this one's for you.

-The Scottish Island Novels are published by Beaver's Pond Press, Edina, Minnesota, and distributed by Ingram.
-They are:
+The Scottish Island Novels are published by Beaver's Pond Press, Edina, Minnesota, except for O'Leary, published by Amber Skye, and Newfoundland and Salley Gardens, published by 4Square Books.

 Westering Home